GENTLE SPIRITS (Documentary Shorts #3)

 Directed by Jason Lindsey, Scott Krahn

-“It’s Time” is a poetic 4-minute film born from a personal journey of discovery.
-Set in early spring, in our backyard on the banks of the Sangamon River in Illinois, this cinematic ode gives voice to nature through stunning visuals and lyrical narration.
+IT’S TIME is a poetic 4-minute film born from a personal journey of discovery.
+Set in early spring, in the filmmaker’s backyard on the banks of the Sangamon River in Illinois, this cinematic ode gives voice to nature through stunning visuals and lyrical narration.

 Bouncy Brothers